This story was originally published on July 1, 2013; it has been updated to include new locations and current information.

 Constitution Beach, East Boston

-The family-friendly Constitution Beach, in Orient Heights, offers a bathhouse, a playground, tennis, handball, and basketball courts, picnic areas, and shade shelters, as well as lifeguards on duty June through Labor Day.
+The family-friendly Constitution Beach, in Orient Heights, offers a bathhouse, a playground, tennis and basketball courts, picnic areas, and shade shelters and has lifeguards on duty.
 It’s an excellent vantage point for watching planes land and depart from Logan Airport.

 By the T: Take the Blue Line to Orient Heights and walk down Bennington Street to Trident Street.